 Their mane-like fur about its neck gives the breed a regal, yet at the same time cuddly, appearance.

-They are classified as a companion breed, and the Japanese Spitz never ceases to make good on that classification.
+They are classified as a medium-sized companion breed, and the Japanese Spitz dogs never cease to make good on that classification.

 15. Indian Spitz

-The Indian Spitz is classified as a utility dog breed from India covered with a double coat of varying lengths.
+The Indian Spitz is a utility dog from India and is covered with a fluffy white double coat of varying lengths.

-Typically, they get along well with other dogs or pets and are usually good with small children.
+They are popular family pets.
+They get along well with other dogs and are usually good with small children.

 16. Central Asian Shepherd Dog

-Since ancient times, this Shepherd breed has been a menacing presence to all who would dare mess with its flock.
+Since ancient times, this powerful breed has been a menacing presence to all who would dare mess with its flock.

 The Central Asian Shepherd enjoyed a rich history and was bred specifically to take on the largest predators in the region like Gray Wolves, bears, etc.